QuadSpinner/Gaea-Docs/source/Reference/06-Color/CLUTer.md

 {.TIP}
 > You can use **Input Clarity** instead of interjecting an Autolevels node to the graph.

-In this example, a @flow is mapped by @CLUTer to create basic texture map.
+In this example, a @Flow is mapped by CLUTer to create basic texture map.

 ![CLUTer](../../images/CLUT-sample2.png)

-For general information on creating color textures, see @Color-Production.